shruthi-wsu/SSC-Librarian-Assistant/README.md

 ## Executive Summary

-The Librarian Assistant is a comprehensive library management system designed to help librarians efficiently manage common library operations and tasks.
-This application streamlines the workflow of library staff by providing an intuitive interface for managing books, users, and transactions.
+The Librarian Assistant is a comprehensive **full-stack library management system** designed to help librarians efficiently manage common library operations and tasks.
+This application consists of a Spring Boot backend API (this repository) and a React frontend (separate repository) that work together to streamline the workflow of library staff by providing an intuitive interface for managing books, users, and transactions.

 **Project Timeline**: 15 weeks (from requirements gathering to deployment)